With the great advances in technology, even the first-time golfer can have access to accurate yardage information thanks to a GPS golf watch.

 Finally, you should try the GPS golf watch on before making a purchase.
 You are going to be wearing the watch for 18 holes on a regular basis and comfort is one of the top priorities.

 There are many great GPS golf watches on the market but which one is best for your needs on the course?
-Below you will find reviews of two GPS golf watches currently available.
+I have done some research and spoken to a few coaches and players to find out about the preferred choices on the course.
+Below you will find reviews of the best GPS golf watches currently available.

 Garmin Approach X40 GPS Watch